TommyRiedel/Operating-Room-Audio-Event-Classification/README.md

   - t-SNE

 ## Motivation
-The estimated time utilization of the operating room can be updated during the operation by recognizing it's current phase.
+The operating room's estimated time utilization can be dynamically updated by identifying its current phase.
-Hardly any work currently uses sounds in the operating room to estimate the current status of the operation, although audible information is easily accessible and can be meaningful.
+Despite the accessibility and meaningful nature of audible information, the use of sound in operating rooms for real-time operation status estimation is underutilized.
-This semester thesis therefore attempts to recognize specific sounds in an operating room in order to use the operating room more efficiently and thus being able to help more patients.
+This semester thesis aims to address this gap by developing a system that identifies specific sounds in the operating room.
+The goal is to enhance efficiency, ultimately enabling the medical team to assist more patients effectively.

 ## Generation and preprocessing of the data (**Preprocessing.py**):
-The audio of 23 open / laparoscopic or robot-assisted (DaVinci) interventions (= 74h 27min) were recorded at the Klinikum Rechts der Isar (operating room 9).
+Audio recordings from 23 surgical interventions, including open, laparoscopic, and robot-assisted (DaVinci) procedures, totaling 74 hours and 27 minutes, were captured at Klinikum Rechts der Isar, specifically in operating room 9.
-Due to the limited amount of data, some sounds cannot be considered.
-Examples are commands such as "Schnitt", which is usually given by the surgeon at the beginning of an operation or the sound of a stappler, which occurs relatively at the end of this kind of operations (sigmoid resection).
-The amount of data considerably varies between the above classes.
+Due to data limitations, certain sounds, such as the surgeon's initial "Schnitt" command or the stapler noise occurring towards the end of procedures like sigmoid resection, couldn't be included.
+There is significant variability in the data across the mentioned classes.
-Transfer learning is used to reducde the necessary amount of training data and data augmentation is used to expand the amount of data for less common sounds.
+To address data scarcity, transfer learning is employed to minimize the required training data, while data augmentation is utilized to amplify less common sounds.
-The recordings are divided into 0.7 second snippets using Audacity and a window function (compromise between accuracy and real-time capability).
+The recordings are segmented into 0.7-second snippets using Audacity and a window function, striking a balance between accuracy and real-time feasibility.
-Since transfer learning with models pretrained on ImageNet are used for classification, the audio files are converted to spectrograms (image-like).
+Since transfer learning involves models pre-trained on ImageNet, the audio files are converted into spectrograms resembling images.
-To increase the influence of the low frequency range (= human hearing) the mel-scale is used (64 filter bands - tradeoff accuracy and computational resources) is used.
+To enhance the impact of the low-frequency range (within human hearing), the mel-scale with 64 filter bands is applied, considering the tradeoff between accuracy and computational resources.
-The size of the mel-power spectrogram images are adjusted to match the input size of the corresponding model.
+Additionally, the size of the mel-power spectrogram images is adjusted to align with the input size requirements of the corresponding model.

 Normalized waveform        |  Mel-power spectrogram :-------------------------:|:-------------------------:
 <img alt="Bildschirmfoto 2023-11-09 um 14 11 58" src="https://github.com/TommyRiedel/Operating-Room-Audio-Event-Classification/assets/33426324/5e8b547b-d2b5-4549-b5d7-c79a84051cce"> | <img alt="Bildschirmfoto 2023-11-09 um 14 21 27" src="https://github.com/TommyRiedel/Operating-Room-Audio-Event-Classification/assets/33426324/e39bc789-b0a1-47e2-94f4-896a98d3a35d">

 ### Classes:
-In an initial study with a smaller data set (200 spectrograms per class), all of the following classes were used.
+In an initial study with a smaller data set (200 spectrograms per class), all of the following classes were considered.
-Due to the smaller amount of available data, the classes marked with an (*) had to be neglected for further investigations with larger amounts of data (1000 spectrograms per class).
+However, due to the limited data availability, the classes marked with an asterisk (*) had to be excluded from further investigations with larger datasets (1000 spectrograms per class).

   - Monopolar coagulation mode
   - Bipolar coagulation mode